ionic-team/ionic-docs/src/content/theming/advanced.md

 # Advanced Theming

 <p class="intro" markdown="1">
-CSS-based theming enables apps to customize the colors quickly by simply loading a CSS file or changing a few CSS property values.
+CSS-based theming enables apps to customize the colors quickly by loading a CSS file or changing a few CSS property values.
 </p>

 ## Color Language